MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-task-sequence.md

 - Allow Software Install Outside of Maintenance Windows: True or False (Default = False) Allows the application to install even if the installation would occur outside of a maintenance window
 - Allow System Restart Outside of Maintenance Windows: True or False (Default = False) Allows the advertised program to restart the client even if the restart would occur outside of a maintenance window
 - Allow Task Sequence to Run on Internet Clients: True or False (Default = False) Allows the task sequence to run even if the client is connecting via the Internet.
-- Allow unprotected distribution point: True or False (Default = False) Specifies whether Configuration Manager will permit a client to use an unprotected distribution point if content is not immediately available on its protected distribution point, or if it forces a client to use the protected local distribution point if it's within the boundaries for that point.
+- Allow unprotected distribution point: True or False (Default = False) Specifies whether Configuration Manager will permit a client to use an unprotected distribution point if content isn't immediately available on its protected distribution point, or if it forces a client to use the protected local distribution point if it's within the boundaries for that point.
 - Available to Boot Media and PXE: True or False (Default = False) Enables the use of an Operating System Deployment Task Sequence that starts from a CD, from USB, or from PXE.
 - Comment: An optional comment associated with the deployment
-- Send Wake-up Packets : True or False (Default = False) Specifies whether the Configuration Manager server will send a Wake On LAN packet to the computer prior to the advertised program.
+- Send Wake-up Packets: True or False (Default = False) Specifies whether the Configuration Manager server will send a Wake On LAN packet to the computer prior to the advertised program.
     >[!NOTE]
     >This setting applies only if the **Purpose** is set to **Required**.
 - Use remote distribution point: True or False (Default = False) When no local distribution point is available, use a remote distribution point.

 ## Schedule Tab properties
 - Schedule when this deployment will become available: True or False (Default = False) By default, the deployment is made immediately available.
 If you wish to define a future date or time to make this deployment available, then set this property to **True** and set the associated date/time below.
-- Deployment Availability Time : The date/time when this deployment will be made available.
+- Deployment Availability Time: The date/time when this deployment will be made available.
     >[!NOTE]
     >If you set **Schedule when this deployment will become available** to **True**, this property is set to the current time unless set otherwise.
-- Schedule when this deployment will expire : True or False (Default = False) By default, the deployment doesn't expire.
+- Schedule when this deployment will expire: True or False (Default = False) By default, the deployment doesn't expire.
 If you wish to define an expiration, then set this property to **True** and set the associated date/time below.
 - Deployment expiration: The date/time to use for the installation deadline for this deployment.
     >[!NOTE]
     >If you set **Schedule when this deployment will expire** to **True**, this property is set to the current time unless set otherwise.
-- Mandatory Assignments Options :
+- Mandatory Assignments Options:
   - **Use the following schedule options**:
     - **None**: Specifies that the operation doesn't occur.
     - **Weekly**: Specifies that the operation recurs every N weeks.
 If this option is selected, you must specify the day of the week on which the operation will occur.